zscole/nonce/README.md

 ## Basic Usage Example
 `nonce -i <docker image you wish to build> -n <number of nodes> -I <name of your primary interface>`

+You can reference the [blockchain Dockerfiles](https://github.com/zscole/blockchain-dockerfiles) repo to get an idea for how the Dockerfiles should be structured.

 Contact zcole@linux.com for questions, comments, or concerns.